imadbenmadi/prayer_times/README.md

-also you can take a look at the website at this link : https://praytime.netlify.app/

-the laptop screen :
+also you can take a look at the website at this link : https://praytime.netlify.app/ i used Html css js to build the project the laptop screen :
 ![laptop screen](https://github.com/imadbenmadi/prayer_times/assets/106430872/8c496b42-6f95-41f6-b5ab-4bedd0ce0f80)